-The honey bee is a wonderful creation which nourishes us with honey and in the process helps flowers to reproduce.
+The honey bee is a wonderful creation that nourishes us with honey and in the process helps flowers to reproduce.
 It is designed in a way that is both functional and exquisite.
 To better understand how the bee produces honey let us take a look at its anatomy.

-Head: The head is dominated by large eyes, sensitive antennae and a complex arrangement of mouthparts.
+Head: The head is dominated by large eyes, sensitive antennae, and a complex arrangement of mouthparts.

-Eye: Each of the bee's eyes contains over 6500 separate facets, allowing it to see in front, to the side, above and below itself.
+Eye: Each of the bee's eyes contains over 6500 separate facets, allowing it to see in front, to the side, above, and below itself.
 Bees can also perceive all the colors visible to humans except for red, which appears black to them.
 Honey bees, like many other insects, can see UV light as a separate color, which we cannot.
-Bees also have three simple eyes, called ocelli which are grouped together near the top of the head.
-These are sensitive to light and are likely used to orient to light as it cannot focus on an image.
+Bees also have three simple eyes, called ocelli which are grouped near the top of the head.
+These are sensitive to light and are likely used to orient to light as they cannot focus on an image.

 Pharynx: this is the first section of the alimentary canal.
 Strong muscles here provide suction to draw in nectar from flowers.
 This is also the site for taste reception in insects.

 Brain: The brain is dominated by the optic lobes, which process the visual input from the large compound eyes.
 Honey bees also have excellent memory processing and learning abilities, necessary for long foraging flights away from their hives.
-The brain coordinates and regulates the functions of all the bodily systems.
+The brain coordinates and regulates the functions of all bodily systems.

 Thorax: This is primarily used in movement, as the attachment site for six legs and four wings.
-The ventral nerve cord, heart and esophagus pass through, but most of the space inside the thorax is taken up by sets of powerful flight muscles.
+The ventral nerve cord, heart, and esophagus pass through, but most of the space inside the thorax is taken up by sets of powerful flight muscles.

-Heart: A bee’s heart, like all other insects is simply a series of maculated chambers connecting the aorta, a large artery that runs forward to the head.
+Heart: A bee’s heart, like all other insects, is simply a series of maculated chambers connecting the aorta, a large artery that runs forward to the head.
 When relaxed, blood from the abdominal cavity enters the heart chambers.
 When it contracts, the blood is forced forward through the aorta to the brain, and then circulates back through the thorax, bathing all the organs and muscle tissues along the way.
 This type of open circulatory system is well suited for a small insect.

 Pollen press: This is located just below the pollen basket on the hind legs.
 As pollen is combed from the rest of its body, the bee uses this leg joint to compress the grains into a dense mass, which can be more efficiently stored in the pollen basket (or corbicula).